Last Updated on July 19, 2023 by Amit Bansal

 Outlook “Touch mode” adds a useful feature.
 When Touch mode is turned on, there is a Delete button on the right side of the screen where you can hit it with your thumb, refer to the image above.

-Touch mode also allows you to operate just like mouse mode. the desktop version of Outlook on a laptop with a touchscreen.
+Touch mode also allows you to operate just like mouse mode—the desktop version of Outlook on a laptop with a touchscreen.

 Difference between Touch and Mouse mode

-The functionality and features of both the Touch and Mouse mode are similar, but there are a few minor differences, you can use Touch and Mouse mode both by mouse, It might often face problems due to the spacing between the two options, that’s why spacing in touch mode helps a lot.
+The functionality and features of both the Touch and Mouse mode are similar, but there are a few minor differences, you can use Touch and Mouse mode both by mouse, but it might often face problems due to the spacing between the two options, that’s why spacing in touch mode helps a lot.

 The biggest difference is icon font size, which helps the user to click with the finger without the chance of hitting a neighbor key.